Aleadinglight/Colab-Pytorch/readme.md

 Pytorch has currently released a new version, read more at: https://pytorch.org/2018/04/22/0_4_0-migration-guide.html

-## Tutorial
+## Steps
-1. [Install Pytorch:](https://github.com/Aleadinglight/Colab-example/blob/master/Colab_With_Pytorch.ipynb) Follow the instruction here.
+1. [Install Pytorch:](../master/Colab_With_Pytorch.ipynb) Follow the instruction here.
 After this, the library is already installed in your Google Drive location.
 You don't have to reinstall it next time.
+2. [Pytorch Tensors:](../master/tensors.py) Example on how to use PyTorch Tensors to fit a two-layer network to random data.